-After downloading it, the next step is to manually install WiFi driver in Windows 10.
+After downloading it, the next step is to manually install WiFi driver in Windows 11 or 10.
 There are two methods, so follow the steps mentioned below.

 Through Context Menu

-Step-1: Open File Explorer by clicking its icon that occurs on the taskbar.
+Step-1: Open File Explorer by clicking the icon that appears on the taskbar.
 Go to the folder where your WiFi driver’s executable file is downloaded (the default place is Downloads folder).

 Step-2: Now, right click on this executable file of WiFi driver.
 A menu will pop up, click on Troubleshoot Compatibility as shown in the given screenshot.